 Qualified and Compassionate Grandparents’ Rights Attorneys in Ohio

-At Slater & Zurz, we recognize that when it comes to matters of custody and visitation, grandparents have rights, too.
+At Slater & Zurz, we recognize that grandparents have rights, too, regarding custody and visitation.
 Ohio laws afford grandparents the right to spend time with their grandchildren as well as the right to seek custody under some circumstances.
-Our grandparents’ rights lawyers advocate aggressively to ensure your grandchild’s best interests are protected and that your rights as a grandparent are established and upheld.
+Our grandparents’ rights lawyers advocate aggressively to ensure your grandchild’s best interests are protected and your rights as a grandparent are established and upheld.

 If you have been denied much-needed time with your grandchild or feel it is in your grandchild’s best interests for you to have custody, we welcome you to contact our firm.
-We offer free, confidential consultations to grandparents who are in need of expert legal assistance.
+We offer free, confidential consultations to grandparents who require expert legal assistance.
 Our firm understands fighting for your rights as a grandparent can be stressful and overwhelming.
 That is why we are committed to thoughtfully guiding you through the entire process and answering any questions or concerns you may have during this time.
-To learn more about how we can help, please contact our firm by calling 888.534.4850.
 We are available 24 hours a day, 7 days a week, to take your call.